-The sensitive receptors within proximity to the site might be the surrounding farmers.
+The sensitive receptors within proximity to the site are farm Otjere and farm Ekuja.
 Activities related to the mining activities have the potential to generate nuisance odours, noise and vibration that can impact the quality of life for neighbouring residents and tourism activities.
-However, this potential impact is minimal due to the nature of the mining methods employed.
+However, this potential impact is minor as the farms are located ~2.5 km and 3.5 km away from the mine site.

-Notwithstanding the above point, the proponent should continue to ensure potential odours, noise and vibration sources are mitigated through measures such as:
+The Omitiomire Copper mine will be a 24-hour operational mine, therefore the Proponent should draw measures to ensure potential odours, noise and vibration sources are mitigated through measures such as:

-- Avoid noise generating activities at night, by ensuring noisy activities are avoided especially at night, - Ensure appropriate measures are put in place to rectify odours, noise and vibration complaints, should they occur. - Scheduling of works to avoid disturbance between the hours of 7 pm and 5 am, and - Procedures for receiving complaints from nearby land users or residents to be in place and mitigation measures to be implemented should construction and mining generate excessive odours, noise, and vibration, which is unexpected.
+- Avoid noise generating activities at night, by ensuring noisy activities are avoided especially at night; - Ensure appropriate measures are put in place to rectify odours, noise and vibration complaints, should they occur. - Scheduling of works to avoid disturbance between the hours of 7 pm and 5 am (Airshed, 2023), and - Procedures for receiving complaints from nearby land users or residents to be in place and mitigation measures to be implemented should construction and mining generate excessive odours, noise, and vibration, which is unexpected.